Eastgardens

 Eastgardens is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Eastgardens has a high level of cultural diversity, with 50.8% of its population speaking a language other than English at home and 59.1% born overseas.
-Christianity is the predominant religion in Eastgardens, accounting for 48.9% of people.
-However, Judaism is overrepresented compared to Greater Sydney, making up 2.6% versus 0.8%.
+Eastgardens has one of the highest levels of cultural diversity in the country, with 50.8% of its population speaking a language other than English at home and 59.1% born overseas.
+Christianity is the predominant religion in Eastgardens, accounting for 48.9% of its people.
+However, Judaism is significantly overrepresented, comprising 2.6% of the population compared to 0.8% across Greater Sydney.

 Frequently Asked Questions - Diversity